 Cpl.
 Bryan Fedirchuk, Police Liaison, Surrey RCMP Traffic Division: Cpl Fedirchuk has a B.Educ (Secondary) and over 19 years with the RCMP, 18 of which he has spent in traffic enforcement and investigation.
 He has 11 years experience as a collision analyst and has been a motor officer for 17 years with the last 13 years as an instructor.
 Cpl Fedirchuk has investigated thousands of collisions and brings those experiences to our presentations.

 Inspector Mark Andrews, Ontario Provincial Police (Retired): Mark is a 32-year veteran of the Ontario Provincial Police with 14 years as the Traffic Manager for the North East Region as Commander, Traffic and Marine (491,000 sq. kms).
 In this role, Mark managed six specialty traffic teams, 13 Detachment Traffic and Marine Operations, Commercial Motor Vehicle Enforcement Unit, Snowmobile, All Terrain and Vehicle Enforcement Unit (SAVE), Technical Traffic Collision Investigation (TTCI)/Reconstruction Program and Collision Design Through Environmental Assessment.
-Mark currently delivers a Communications in Criminal Justice Course in 2016 at a Communications in Criminal Justice Course at Nipissing University, and remains active with the Ontario Injury Prevention Practitioners Network.
+Mark currently delivers a Communications Skills course for the Criminal Justice Program at Nipissing University, and remains active with the Ontario Injury Prevention Practitioners Network.